kriskowal/gtor/README.md

 to the subltly distinct "*functional* reactive programming", with acrage set aside for "self adjusting computation" and with neighbors like "bindings".
-Adherents favor everything from "continuation passing style" to "promises", or the related concepts of "deferreds", "futures", and "tasks".
+Adherents favor everything from "continuation passing style" to "promises", or the related concepts of "deferreds" and "futures".
 Other problems lend themselves to "observables", sometimes called "signals" or "behaviors", and everyone agrees that "streams" are a good idea, but "publishers" and "subscribers" are distinct.